ticianavalle/2016goals/README.md

 ## Create my portfolio

 ## Read 12 books (11/12)
-1. Inferno by Dan Brown
+1. Inferno by Dan Brown - finished
-2. The Shack by William P. Young
+2. The Shack by William P. Young - finished
-3. The Last Wish by Andrzej Sapkowski
+3. The Last Wish by Andrzej Sapkowski - finished
-4. Sword of Destiny by Andrzej Sapkowski
+4. Sword of Destiny by Andrzej Sapkowski - finished
-5. Blood of Elves by Andrzej Sapkowski
+5. Blood of Elves by Andrzej Sapkowski - finished
-6. Time of Contempt by Andrzej Sapkowski
+6. Time of Contempt by Andrzej Sapkowski - finished
-7. Baptism of Fire by Andrzej Sapkowski
+7. Baptism of Fire by Andrzej Sapkowski - finished
-8. Hitchhikers guide to the Galaxy by Douglas Adams
+8. Hitchhikers guide to the Galaxy by Douglas Adams  - finished
-9. Harry Potter and the Cursed Child by JK Rowling
+9. Harry Potter and the Cursed Child by JK Rowling - finished
 10. Casual Vacancy by JK Rowling *reading
 11. The Restaurant at the End of the Universe by Douglas Adams *reading
 12. Game Start by Thais Weiller *reading
 13. Ready Player One by Ernest Cline
 14. The Swallow's Tower by Andrzej Sapkowski *reading
-15. Lady of the Lake by Andrzej Sapkowski - To Read
+15. Lady of the Lake by Andrzej Sapkowski
-16. Season of Storms by Andrzej Sapkowski - To Read
+16. Season of Storms by Andrzej Sapkowski
-17. Cross Road by William P. Young
+17. Cross Road by William P. Young - finished

 -------------------

 ## Finish at least 16 games from my library (13/12)
 ### Xbox360/XOne
 1. Rise of the Tomb Raider  - finished
 2. Life is Strange - finished
 3. Limbo - finished
 4. The Witcher 2 - Assassins of Kings - finished